A forecast by high-level luxury experts of the luxury market in 2021 shows the future losers and winners of the industry

 Vs. 2021 2020: 44% unchanged, 36% increasing, 20% decreasing

 Main reasons: Less commuting and traveling; Less public transport; Used cars; Luxury upgrades; Electric cars drive new demand; Thus higher risk of recession.

 Fashion & Leather Goods:

-Main reasons: Less social events; Consumers re-evaluate needs and wants; Casual wear leader; Little travel as well as little tourism; Purchase for investment purposes; Off-set due to socialization; Enhanced digital skills; Pent-up demand; More travel; Few brands are winners; Hence high risk of recession.
+Main reasons: Less social events; Consumers reevaluate needs and wants; Casual wear leader; Little travel as well as little tourism; Purchase for investment purposes; Off-set due to socialization; Enhanced digital skills; Pent-up demand; More trips; Few brands are winners; Hence high risk of recession.

 Watches & Jewellery:

 2021 vs 2020: 41% unchanged, 37% increasing, 22% decreasing

 Main reasons: Asia is recovering; Slow travel recovery; Apple Watch Effect; Jewelry is better off than watches; Purchase of personalized items; Few big winners; Hence high risk of recession.

 Nobody can predict the exact course of the pandemic and its short- and long-term effects on the economy.
 But the past has shown that resilience and ingenuity of humans are driven by the urge not only to want to survive, but also to want to prosper.

 Some branches of the luxury market grew by sheer luck, others were just as unlucky.
 However, the past has shown that the cumulative wisdom of experts has a stronger predictive power than that of individual forecasters.